daltonclaybrook/Settler/README.md

 ## The basics

 When using Settler, you define **resolvers**.
-A resolver is a type responsible for creating a _single type_ from a collection of dependencies, or `Keys`.
+A resolver is a type responsible for creating a _single complex object_ from a collection of dependencies, or `Keys`.

 The `Resolver` protocol has two associated types: `Key` and `Output`.
 Your `Output` is a type-alias to the type of the object you want your resolver to ultimately build. `Key` is a collection of type-aliases — in the form of a caseless enumeration — for the types your resolver is capable of building, including `Output`.
 Most of the `Key` members are direct or indirect dependencies of your final `Output` type.